-Bernard J. (“Bud”) Bobber is a shareholder in the Milwaukee office of Ogletree Deakins, and Chairs Ogletree’s Manufacturing Industry Practice Group.
-Mr. Bobber represents employers before federal and state courts and administrative agencies throughout the country in various areas of labor and employment law, with particular focus on traditional labor, trade secrets/noncompete, wage and hour, employee benefits litigation and employment discrimination matters.
-Mr. Bobber has extensive experience in the defense of class action cases.
+Bernard J. (Bud) Bobber is a shareholder in the Milwaukee office of Ogletree Deakins, and chairs Ogletree’s Manufacturing Industry Practice Group.
+Bud represents employers before federal and state courts and administrative agencies throughout the country in various areas of labor and employment law, with particular focus on traditional labor, trade secrets/noncompete, wage and hour, employee benefits litigation and employment discrimination matters.
+Bud has extensive experience in the defense of class action cases.
 For example, he served as lead defense counsel in the largest putative employment class action case in the history of the State of Wisconsin in which he defeated two motions for class certification and plaintiffs’ appeal of the class certification issue.
 He also routinely represents clients in labor arbitrations and in unfair labor practice proceedings before the National Labor Relations Board.

-In addition to his litigation and counseling work for clients, Mr. Bobber rounds out his practice by frequently speaking and teaching on employment and labor law topics.
-For example, for 20 consecutive years, Mr. Bobber has been invited by the largest employer organization in the Upper Midwest states to give the keynote address on overall employment law developments at its largest, annual employment law update seminar conducted for its member organizations.
+In addition to his litigation and counseling work for clients, Bud rounds out his practice by frequently speaking and teaching on employment and labor law topics.
+For example, for 20 consecutive years, Bud has been invited by the largest employer organization in the Upper Midwest states to give the keynote address on overall employment law developments at its largest, annual employment law update seminar conducted for its member organizations.

-Ogletree’s leadership has appointed Mr. Bobber to serve on the firm’s Diversity and Inclusion Steering Committee, and its Client Services Steering Committee.
+Ogletree’s leadership has appointed Bud to serve on the firm’s Diversity and Inclusion Steering Committee, and its Client Services Steering Committee.

 Bud lives in Mequon, Wisconsin with his wife of 30 years, Joyce.